pritam-dey3/resume/posts/completed-courses.rst

 - Complete SQL Bootcamp Course offered by Udemy
 - CS224n: Natural Language Processing with Deep Learning (open course) from Stanford University

-These courses have helped me gain a deeper understanding of various concepts and techniques in data science and machine learning.
-They have also allowed me to apply these concepts to real-world problems, thus enhancing my problem-solving skills.